MarkKajcsos/simple-product-api/README.md

 use public
 ```

-- There are two collection in _public_ collection: _products_ and _producers_
+There are two collection in _public_ collection: _products_ and _producers_.

 ---

-## Thinks that could be improved
+## List of considered improvements in further steps and know issues

 #### Docker

 - Change command in Docker file from 'npm run dev' to 'npm start'
   Currently the _single_product_api_ run by _nodemon_.
-- Set enviroment variable instead of store all settings in [configuration](./resources/configuration.yaml) file.
+- Create an _.env_ file and set enviroment variable instead of store all settings in [configuration](./resources/configuration.yaml) file.

 #### Express, NodeJs

-- Handle special process events like []
 - Advanced setup of Express server.
+- Create custom Error interfaces and extend to be used at different places.
+- Resourcer folder should not be part of the repo, especially the configuration file.
+- Create next endpoints:
+  - _/health_ : see the current status of service
+  - _/root_ : return application info

 #### MongoDb